njosselyn13/Ens-Stat-Ind-Mods/README.md

 For Office-31 data, please see the Google drive link here for all raw data (~1GB) and cite the original work: ...

+To reconstruct the DomainNet datasets, first download the cleaned version of DomainNet data fro mthe above link.
+Then look at our folder of excel files named "DomainNet_data".
+In this folder are 30 excel files.

+Each excel file name follows the structure: DomainNet_size_fold_x_split.xlsx.
+Size is either full, subset_50, or subset_20. x is either 1, 2, 3, 4, 5 for each of the 5 folds.
+Split is either train or val.

+Reconstruct the folder structure of:
+- DomainNet
+  - hi

 Describe the excel files/folders....

 ## Citation